Benefits of Hiring Contractors vs. Employees in Ontarioachkarlaw-admin

 In Warren v 2006515 Ontario Inc, 2005 CanLII 1757, the Ontario Labour Relations Board held that the claimant was an employee of the company even though the business had classified her as a contractor, since the business had control over her activities, provided her with equipment’s for work, and had ultimate control to determine what product would be stocked.
 As a result, the claimant had essentially no opportunity for profit or risk of loss.

 The decision to hire a employee or independent contractor is done on a case-by-case basis.
 Some businesses will thrive and blow past their competition by using contractors.
 Others may end up finding themselves being audited and failing to satisfy their clients.
 Making the decision to hire a contractor or an employee will ultimately depend on the business type, financial constraints, type of job, and the amount of control an employer needs to have over the particular job.

-If you are an business who needs advice or would like an agreement drafted or updated, or a contractor or employee seeking to clarify your rights or have your agreement reviewed, our team of experienced employment and human rights lawyers are happy to help.
-Contact us at 1 (800) 771-7882, or email email@example.com and we would be happy to assist.
+If you are an business who needs advice or would like an agreement drafted or updated, or a contractor or employee seeking to clarify your rights or have your agreement reviewed, our team of experienced workplace lawyers at Achkar Law can help.
+Contact us by phone toll-free at +1 (866) 508-2548 or email us at [email protected] and we would be happy to assist.